danisztls/dotfiles/README.md

 ## FAQ
 #### How this works?
-I wrote, **link2home** a script to link the dotfiles in this repo to `$HOME`.
+I wrote, a setup script to link the dotfiles in this repo to `$HOME`.
 The script by default backup original files while with the `-f` option it will use `trash` or `rm` to remove them instead.
 1st argument is source path in relation to repo dir while 2nd argument is destination path in relation to `$HOME`.

 ```sh
 _link "shell/bashrc" ".bashrc"